Searching Repulsive Casimir Forces Between Magneto-Electric Materials: Introduction

-\textit{Introduction}: Casimir effect is a poster child of quantum fluctuations.
-Named after the discoverer, its first version predicted the existence of attractive force between two parallel, charge-neutral metal plates due to the bigger zero-point pressure outside the plates \cite{Casimir}.
-Later, Lifshitz generalized the Casimir force formula to two dielectrics and Pitaevskii theoretically demonstrated that repulsive Casimir force can be achieved by inserting medium 3 between materials 1,2 if their permittivities satisfy $-[\epsilon_1(i\omega)-\epsilon_3(i\omega)][\epsilon_2(i\omega)-\epsilon_3(i\omega)]>0$ \cite{Lifshitz1956,Pitaevskii}.
-Almost at the same time, the first experiment using two parallel metal plates was carried out by Spaarney \cite{spaarnay}.
-However, because of technical limitations, Spaarney only concluded that his results “do not contradict Casimir’s theoretical prediction”.
-It is after a few more decades that Lamoreaux confirmed the existence of Casimir force by using a torsion pendulum \cite{Lamoreaux}.
-Soon after Lamoreaux's experiment, many other experiments measured the Casimir force with high precision \cite{Mohideen,Chan2001,Chan2008,Chen2002,Decca2003,Bressi2002,Munday2009,Munday2018,Xu2022threebody}.
-In particular, in 2009, the repulsive Casimir force was first discovered in the laboratory between the gold sphere and the silica plate separated by the bromobenzene \cite{Munday2009}.
+The Casimir effect is a macroscopic manifestation of quantum fluctuations, which predicts the attractive force between two parallel, charge-neutral metal plates due to the bigger zero-point pressure outside the plates \cite{Casimir1}.
+Lifshitz generalized the Casimir force formula to two dielectrics \cite{Lifshitz1956}, and Pitaevskii theoretically demonstrated that the repulsive Casimir force can be achieved by inserting medium 3 between materials 1,2 if their permittivities satisfy $-[\epsilon_1(i\omega)-\epsilon_3(i\omega)][\epsilon_2(i\omega)-\epsilon_3(i\omega)]>0$ \cite{Pitaevskii}.
+A few decades after the theoretical prediction, Lamoreaux confirmed the existence of a Casimir force using a torsion pendulum \cite{Lamoreaux}, and many other experiments have measured the Casimir force with high precision \cite{Munday2018, 2022sphere-plate-sphere, 2021gratings, 2011thermal, 2019AFMClean}.
+In particular, repulsive Casimir forces have been discovered in the laboratory between the gold sphere and the dielectric plate immersed in fluids such as bromobenzene or ferrofluids \cite{Munday2009, Zhang2024}.